idiap/facereclib/doc/experiments.rst

 Additionally, if the training of the extractor, projector, or enroller needs special requirements (like more memory), this can be specified as well.

 Several configuration files can be found in the `facereclib/configurations/grid <file:../facereclib/configurations/grid>`_ directory.
-All of them are based on the `facereclib.utils.grid <file:../facereclib/utils/grid.py>`_ class.
+All of them are based on the :py:class:`facereclib.utils.GridParameters` class.
 Here are the parameters that you can set:

 * ``grid``: The type of the grid configuration; currently "sge" and "local" are supported.